ADVERTISEMENT

 City Insight

-Vegas rose from pioneer outpost to bustling city thanks to the Hoover Dam—a deservedly popular destination.
+Vegas rose from pioneer outpost to bustling city thanks in large part to the Hoover Dam—a deservedly popular destination.
 Instead of driving the whole way there, stop 30 minutes east in Boulder City and rent a bike.
 Then pedal the River Mountains Loop Trail to the Historic Railroad Trail, a path that runs through tunnels used to haul away rock during construction.
 Stop at the Lake Mead Overlook before the trail ends near the dam parking garage.
-Following the 10-mile path will give you more insight into Las Vegas than sitting in front of a slot machine ever will.
+Following the 10-mile Historic Railroad Trail will give you more insight into Las Vegas than sitting in front of a slot machine ever will.

-This article was first published in Fall 2018.
+This article was first published in Fall 2018 and was last updated in November 2024.